-Tri-State Alliance colleagues (7 Regional Natural Resource Management (NRM) bodies along the Murray River Corridor) to build capacity and capability for Aboriginal-led business, and employment.
-As the Tri-State Alliance lead facilitator, we have an opportunity with our Regional NRM colleagues to grow the economy and employment opportunity for Aboriginal people along the Murray Corridor encompassing (New South Wales, Victoria and South Australia), while managing cultural and natural values.
+As the Tri-State Alliance lead facilitator, we have an opportunity with our Regional NRM colleagues to grow the economy and employment opportunity for Aboriginal and Torres Strait Islander peoples along the Murray Corridor encompassing (New South Wales, Victoria and South Australia), while managing cultural and natural values.

-GB CMA has a demonstrated commitment to building respect, recognition, relationships and opportunity in partnership with Traditional Owners, and with relevant stakeholders such as Aboriginal and Torres Strait Islander community led organisations and other agencies focused on addressing disadvantage and creating opportunity across our catchment.
+GB CMA has a demonstrated commitment to building respect, recognition, relationships and opportunities in partnership with Traditional Owners, and with relevant stakeholders such as Aboriginal and Torres Strait Islander community led organisations and other agencies focused on addressing disadvantage and creating opportunities across our catchment.

-We understand there is much work to be done with Traditional Owners and the broader community to return Country to health, to protect cultural heritage, and to build relationships between Traditional Owners, the broader Aboriginal community and other Australians who live and work in the region.
+We understand there is much work to be done with Traditional Owners and the broader community to return Country to health, to protect cultural heritage, and to build relationships between Traditional Owners, the broader Aboriginal and Torres Strait Islander community and other Australians who live and work in the region.